 The Room Tax Fund is used to account for The City's room tax receipts.
-These taxes are used to help support the Florence Events Center and to accomplish specific marketing of the City and tourism-related projects.
+These taxes are used to help support the Florence Events Center and to accomplish specific Chamber of Commerce and tourism-related projects.

 Street Systems Development Fund